ExpensiveNotes/TEE1010-Drummer/README.md

 See here for a demo: https://youtu.be/QBRSK-BldSU

 I play guitar with some friends, none of who are drummers.
 We also have to play quietly to keep the neighbours happy.
 So I have made a drum machine using the FCB1010 and by replacing the internal Microcontroller with a Teensy and audio board.
-This video shows how it works.
-Great for practicing the multitude of tracks we play.
+It's great for practicing the multitude of tracks we play.

 Features:
 Different Styles of Beat and BPM.